-Registration is on Sunday, July 15, from 2:00-4:00 p.m., in the lobby of the Forest residence hall.
+Check-in is on Sunday, July 20, from 2:00-4:00 p.m., in the lobby of the Forest residence hall.
 Click on "Visiting" in the left menu for a map of the I.U. campus.

 What happens there?
 You will receive a packet that contains an outline of activities for the College Audition Workshop and other information.
 If you apply early, you will be sent registration information in June.

 CAP will end on July 26.
 Breakfast will be served but no activities are planned.
 All students need to check out between 9:00 a.m. and noon.
 CAP counselors will be present to assist students with check out.

 Bloomington can be very warm and humid in July, so plan your wardrobe accordingly.
 Comfortable shoes and a sweater or sweatshirt are good ideas.
 The classroom facilities are air-conditioned and sometimes rooms are a little cool.
 Also, we do have occasional cold snaps, which make a sweater very useful.
 An umbrella will probably be a good idea, too!